pyLiveNodes/LN-Studio/README.md

 # Smart-Studio

-SMART-Studio is a GUI Application to create, run and debug [LiveNodes graphs](https://livenodes.pages.csl.uni-bremen.de/livenodes/).
+SMART-Studio is a GUI Application to create, run and debug [LiveNode graphs](https://livenodes.pages.csl.uni-bremen.de/livenodes/).
 It enables live sensor recording, processing and machine learning for interactive low-latency research applications.

 Livenodes are small units of computation for digital signal processing in python.
 They are connected multiple synced channels to create complex graphs for real-time applications.
 Each node may provide a GUI or Graph for live interaction and visualization.